-Walter Fenner “Buck” Leonard was a professional baseball player who played the first baseman position in the Negro League Baseball and the Mexican League.
-Leonard was born on September 8, 1907 in Rocky Mount, North Carolina to John Leonard and Emma Leonard.
-He had three sisters, Fanny, Willa, and Lena Leonard, and two brothers, Herman and Charlie Leonard.
+Walter Fenner “Buck” Leonard was a professional baseball player who played first base in the Negro League and the Mexican League.
+Leonard was born on September 8, 1907 in Rocky Mount, North Carolina to John and Emma Leonard.
+He had three sisters, Fanny, Willa, and Lena and two brothers, Herman and Charlie.
 His younger brother Charlie gave him the nickname “Buck” because he had trouble calling him “Buddy,” which was the nickname his parents gave him.

-Leonard’s father died from the World War I-era influenza outbreak when young Leonard was 12.
-A few years later Leonard left school because there were no high schools in the Rocky Mount area that accepted black students.
-He took a job on the Atlantic Coast Line Railroad.
-While working there he started playing baseball for two Rocky Mount black teams, the Rocky Mountain Elks and Daughtry’s Black Revel (later named Black Swans).
+John Leonard died during the World War I-era influenza outbreak when young Leonard was 12.
+With no high schools in the Rocky Mount area that accepted black students, Leonard began working and took a job on the Atlantic Coast Line Railroad.
+While working there, he started playing baseball for two Rocky Mount black teams, the Rocky Mountain Elks and Daughtry’s Black Revel (later named Black Swans).
 After losing his job at the railroad in 1932, Leonard focused on playing professional baseball as a full-time career.
 In 1933, he joined his first Negro League Baseball team, the Baltimore Stars, where he played first base.

 In 1952 Leonard began playing in the Mexican Baseball League.
-He played for four cities in Mexico, Torreon, Xalapa, Durango, and Obregon.
+He played for four cities in Mexico–Torreon, Xalapa, Durango, and Obregon.
 In 1955, Leonard officially retired from baseball.
 After retirement he worked as a school truant officer, a physical education instructor, and started a real estate company.
-From 1962 to 1972 he was vice president for the Rocky Mount Leafs, a minor league baseball team.
-From 1973 to 1975 he held the same post with the Rocky Mount Phillies.
+From 1962 to 1972, he was vice president of the Rocky Mount Leafs, a minor league baseball team.
+From 1973 to 1975, he held the same post with the Rocky Mount Phillies.